 EDEM 530.
-CONCEPTS IN CATALOGING AND CLASSIFICATION.
-Three hours credit.
+CATALOGING AND CLASSIFICATION I. Three hours credit.
 Study of the purpose, theory and principles of classification and cataloging, including the Dewey Decimal, Library of Congress, and other classification schedules.
 Also includes fundamental concepts of administering a cataloging unit.
-For students who have not or are not enrolled for EDEM 330.